What If You Made Friends With Time?

 This is a perfect example of practicing balance.
 Rather than a 50-50 split or 10% for 10 items split, think of balance as directing our resources to where we need them most.

 Attending to our priorities is the essence of balance.
 It’s crucial in the process of making the most of our energy so that we can bring our best to the time that’s available to us.

 Here are a few simple strategies for making friends with time:

-Recognize that your days and nights counterbalance each other.
+Nature shows us that our days and nights counterbalance each other.
 Make a plan that includes some long and short days.
 Expending energy and building energy are partners.
 Practice giving and recovering energy.

 © Sandra Y. Lewis